datastax/zdm-proxy-automation/README.md

 ## Terraform automation

 The Terraform automation contains a set of modules to provision infrastructure and configure the networking for a standard, self-contained ZDM deployment in a dedicated VPC to which your VPC can be peered.
 This automation is currently only available for AWS.
 Other cloud providers may be supported in the future.

+**Using this Terraform automation is completely optional**: the infrastructure can be provisioned manually or by any other means, as long as it complies with the requirements documented [here](https://docs.datastax.com/en/astra-serverless/docs/migrate/deployment-infrastructure.html).

 The following diagram shows the infrastructure and networking layout provisioned in AWS using these modules.
 Note that Target can be any cluster in any infrastructure, as long as it is reachable by the ZDM Proxy instances on the port on which the cluster listens for client connections.